teambit/envs/packages/ts-compiler/README.md

 The following limitations apply:

 1. tsconfig.json `files` | `include` entry may change by the compiler.
-2. import helpers will be forced to false - changed by override.
+2. import helpers will be forced to false - changes by override.
 3.

 Overrides may be used normally to change component config.